f5io/bonobo-js/README.md

 ###Browser Support
 ---

 `Bonobo` is built on the `Worker` and `Blob` APIs.
-Therefore it is only supported by modern browsers.
+When these are not available it will purely run the `task` in the main thread by creating a fake `worker`.
+This should allow the usage of `Bonobo` in a *Progressive Enhancement* environment.

+For full capabilities, the following browsers are supported:

 - Microsoft Internet Explorer 10+
 - Mozilla Firefox 21.0+